-Linsey Marr, a professor of civil and environmental engineering at Virginia Tech and a leading authority on airborne viruses, discusses best practices for one-way masking.
+However, teachers still seeking to avoid exposure to COVID can one-way mask, which can still reduce risk, say experts (opens in new tab).
+Linsey Marr, a professor of civil and environmental engineering at Virginia Tech and a leading authority on airborne viruses, says there are best practices to keep in mind for one-way masking.

 1. Quality of Mask Matters for One-Way Masking

 One-way masking can be highly effective with the right mask.
 As most are aware, N95s are the favored mask (opens in new tab) due to the high-quality and tight fit, but KN95s and KF94s can provide comparable levels of protection, though there are many fake KN95s out there to be wary of, Marr says.
 In studies conducted at Marr’s lab and another lab (opens in new tab), these masks provided about 90 percent protection against particles in the air.
 While still better than no mask, cloth masks are not as effective, Marr says.